ShengHuaWu/SimpleApiClient/README.md

 ### Future Works
 1. It might be better to create our custom ErrorType enum, instead of just using NSError.
 2. There's no retry mechanism yet.
-3. It's possible to replace _Alamofire_ with NSURLSession.
+3. It's possible to replace Alamofire with NSURLSession.

+I'm totally open to discussion and feedback, so please share your thoughts.